 Breadth requirement: A technical elective can count towards the breadth requirement if it is a CS course and its penultimate digit is between 3 and 8.
 Courses such as CS 10x or CS 19x do not count towards the breadth requirement.
 Non Harvard CS courses: Physics 123/Engineering Sciences 153 is considered equivalent to a CS course with penultimate digit 4.
 AM 207 is considered equivalent to a CS course with penultimate digit 8.
 Some MIT or study abroad courses might count for the breadth requirement on a case-by-case basis.

 Secondary: The requirements for a CS secondary are rather light (only four courses) but these have to be Harvard CS courses numbered 100 and higher, or CS 50/51/61.
 You cannot count non-CS Harvard courses, MIT courses, nor study abroad courses.
-The one exception is that if a course is cross listed as both a computer science course and a course in another department then it counts even if you took the course under its other number.
-See here for more information.
+See this web page for more information.
 If you are a transfer student, contact the CS DUS’s for information on whether courses from the previous institution can count.

 |Course(s)||Can be used in place of|

 |Math 22a, 23b,23c, 25b, 55b, 110, 112, 113, 114, 115, 116, AM 105, 108, and 111||Math 21a: Multivariate Calculus|